-If digestion is strong, a substance called Ojas – the product of complete and balanced digestion – will predominate in our body.
+If diet, digestion, and lifestyle are balanced and strong, a substance called ojas will predominate in our body.
 Ojas has a strengthening effect on your immune system and when it is adequate, the seeds (or harmful bugs) find it hard to take root.
-But Ojas doesn’t just help us resist physical illness.
+But ojas doesn’t just help us resist physical illness.
 Its power is such that it can help us prevent or eliminate both mental and spiritual changes that would not serve us.
 Ojas effectively helps to prevent anything that might cause an imbalance and contribute to disease.

-If one has a lot of ama or toxic buildup – the result of incomplete digestion or overexposure to environmental toxins – then your body has low ojas or immunity and cannot function optimally, allowing viruses and harmful bacteria to find fertile soil for their growth.
+If one has a lot of ama or toxic buildup – which is the result of incomplete digestion, an imbalanced lifestyle, or overexposure to environmental toxins – then your body has low ojas or immunity and cannot function optimally, allowing viruses and harmful bacteria to find fertile soil for their growth.

 How To Use Ayurveda for Immunity

 Ayurveda is truly a comprehensive science, and evaluates all aspects of living in order to maintain health.
 Use these tips from Ayurveda as a guide for improving immunity: